 STARTING APRIL 1, 2020 – OFFICE HOURS WILL BE 8AM-1PM MON/TUES/WED/FRI

-Car registrations – March renewals can be done by calling the office or online.
-April renewals can be done by mail or online.
+Car registrations – All renewals can be done by mail or online.
 New cars will need to be done by appointment.
-Please email at firstname.lastname@example.org or call (603) 356-2300 for assistance or instructions.
+Please email at firstname.lastname@example.org or call (603) 356-2300 for an appointment, assistance or instructions.

 Transfer Station stickers – application forms are on our website and can be obtained by mail by including a self-addressed, stamped envelope.
 There are also forms outside the front door at the Town Hall.
-Stickers will be mailed to you.
+Stickers will be mailed to you, so be sure to provide your MAILING ADDRESS.
 There is no fee for the sticker.

 Birth or Death Certificates – These can be done online via the Vital Records button.
 Please email at firstname.lastname@example.org or call (603) 356-2300 for further assistance.